 Changes to the BC Building Code

-The Province of British Columbia's Building Policy Branch has introduced changes to the BC Building Code to align the Code with the 2015 National Building Code of Canada and the 2015 National Fire Code of Canada.
+The Province of British Columbia's Building Policy Branch has introduced changes to the BC Building Code to align the Code with the National Plumbing Code (NPC) 2020 and the National Fire Code of Canada (NFC) 2020

-This 2018 BC Building Code applies across the RDKB and sets the minimum standards for health, safety, accessibility, fire protection and protection from water and sewer damage.
-Many of the changes are upgrades to safety standards including carbon monoxide alarms, fire alarm systems and exit requirements.
+This 2024 BC Building Code applies across the RDKB and sets the minimum standards for health, safety, accessibility, fire protection and protection from water and sewer damage.
+Many of the changes are largely based on the National Codes 2020 with some BC-specific variations to reflect the province’s geography, climate, local government needs, industry practices, and provincial priorities.